-The Camel Butte is one of Monument Valley’s signature landmarks and was very high on my to-do list during my first visit to the region.
+The Camel Butte is one of Monument Valley’s signature landmarks were very high on my to-do list during my first visit to the region.

 When I approached the GPS coordinates of Arizona’s Camel Butte, I was a bit confused at first because I could not find it.
 The famous formation was completely covered by the combination of low, dark clouds and fog that made it invisible even from a distance of only a couple hundred meters.
 It was also raining very hard.